CharnelMouse/personal-website/content/codex.md

 My personal results summaries are a bit more detailed than Discourse's post format allows: in particular, I have searchable tables of matchup predictions, since Rmarkdown has an implementation of [JavaScript's DataTables](https://www.datatables.net/).
 As such, I'm making this site the home for the model, so that I can make my personal summaries available to others.

 If I get time, I'll make a proper dashboard to view this information, to include options to investigate performance of different specs against a particular opposing deck.

-For now, here is an uncleaned current version of [my personal summaries page](../html/Codex_matchups.html).